 - 1. Contact your Centre's supervisor to let them know about this result. - 2.
 Isolate (stay home) and do not leave except to get tested or for a medical emergency. - 3.
 Talk with a doctor/health care provider to get advice or an assessment, including if your child/you need a COVID-19 test. - 4.
-Other people in your household must stay home until you test negative, or are cleared by public health, or are diagnosed with another illness.
+Other people in your household must stay home until you test negative on a lab-based PCR test, or are cleared by public health, or are diagnosed with another illness.
 Household members who are fully immunized or previously positive for COVID-19 in the last 90 days and have since been cleared are not required to stay home.